 Broken collarbone in children | Treatment for children

 Broken collarbones in children usually heal without surgery.
-There are of complications in medical literature.
+There are

 In the first four to six weeks, you shouldn’t lift anything heavier than five pounds or try to raise your arm above shoulder level.